 Bryce Canyon is a park that had been on my bucket list for a long time because of its unique landscape and stunning vistas.
-After experiencing all the best things to do in Bryce Canyon, it just might have ended up on my list of all-time favorite national parks!
+After taking a day trip to Bryce Canyon, it just might have ended up on my list of all-time favorite national parks!

-When I had the opportunity to spend one day in Bryce Canyon when traveling nearby to run the Grand Canyon Half Marathon, I jumped at the chance…and with so many amazing things to do in Bryce Canyon, it did not disappoint.
+When I had the opportunity to spend one day in Bryce Canyon when traveling nearby to run the Grand Canyon Half Marathon, I jumped at the chance…and with so many amazing highlights in Bryce Canyon, it did not disappoint.

 Walking into Bryce Canyon is almost like walking onto a different planet – tall, thin, orange rock spires surround you as you make your way through the park.
 These rock formations are called “hoodoos,” and not only is it super fun to say (seriously, try saying “hoodoos” three times fast and try not to laugh), they create some stunning, otherworldly landscapes throughout the park.

-Spending one day in Bryce Canyon will give you a good introduction to the park, and allow you to see the most famous sights within the park.
-Some of the best things to do in Bryce Canyon in one day are doing one of the park’s most iconic hikes, as well as taking in some of its most magnificent views.
+Spending 1 day in Bryce Canyon will give you a good introduction to the park, and allow you to see the most famous sights within the park.
+Some cannot miss things on your Bryce Canyon 1 day itinerary are doing one of the park’s most iconic hikes, as well as taking in some of its most magnificent views.

-It is also in relatively close proximity to Zion National Park, the Grand Canyon North Rim, and Capitol Reef National Park, making it a perfect stop on a Utah National Parks road trip or Southwest road trip.
+It is also in relatively close proximity to Zion National Park and Capitol Reef National Park, making it a perfect stop on a Utah National Parks road trip or Southwest road trip.

-Looking for the best things to do in Bryce Canyon in one day?
-From the best hikes to the most iconic viewpoints, here are all the things to add to your one day in Bryce Canyon itinerary!
+From the best hikes to the most iconic viewpoints, here are all the things to add to your Bryce Canyon one day itinerary!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.